ReModded/ReWhitelist/README.md

 You no longer need to add or remove users from one whitelist, you just need to enable or disable  whitelist with testers in it.

 ## Download
-You can download the latest version of the plugin from the [Hangar](https://hangar.papermc.io/ReModded/ReWhitelist).
+You can download the latest version of the plugin from the [Modrinth](https://modrinth.com/plugin/rewhitelist) or [Hangar](https://hangar.papermc.io/ReModded/ReWhitelist).

 ## Issues & suggestions
 If you have any issues or suggestions, please report them in the [issues](https://github.com/ReModded/ReWhitelist/issues) section.